-Qualifying students have the opportunity to earn up 25% of their MDiv for free through the Accelerated MDiv program.
-For example, a student seeking a standard 84-hour MDiv may be eligible to receive up to 21 hours of credit toward that degree through the Accelerated MDiv program.
-Thus, qualified students could earn their MDiv in less time and at a significant savings.
-Leavell College students are encouraged to contact the Accelerated MDiv office prior to graduation in order to determine their qualifications through the program.
-Students who contact the Accelerated MDiv office prior to their senior year may also receive advising to help maximize their benefit through the program.
+Qualifying students have the opportunity to earn up to 27 hours of their MDiv, or up to 9 hours of their MA or MTS, through advanced standing or advanced placement in Greek and Hebrew with the Accelerated Program.
+For example, a student seeking a standard 84-hour MDiv may be eligible to receive up to 27 hours credit toward that degree through the Accelerated MDiv program.
+Thus, qualified students could earn their degree in less time and at a significant savings through the program.